Target audience: Nonprofits, cause organizations, foundations, NGOs, social enterprises, brands.

 3Multichannel consumers enjoy keeping up with social media content and they occasionally participate.
 They influence to some extent, but their sphere of influence is not a dominant part of their persona.
 These folks make up perhaps 45 percent of your online community.

 4Standard consumers read and watch updates more than they create new content or make comments, and they are influenced by their more socially active friends and family.
 These folks make up about half of your online community.

 Developing your nonprofit’s personas

 It would be a terrible mistake to simply pin these graphics up on your cube without making them come to life.

 The more you feel in the details of your persona’s lives, the better you create content that truly speaks to them.
 You can fill in the details about your personas by following these 12 steps.

 Do you think these personas correctly identify the makeup of your nonprofit’s online community?John Haydon delivers social web strategy solutions for “the quick, the smart, and the slightly manic.”
 Curious?
-Then connect up: Contact John by email, see his profile page, visit the John Haydon blog, follow him on Twitter and Google Plus or leave a comment.
+Then visit the John Haydon blog, follow him on Twitter or leave a comment.

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported.